ASGAlex/flame_fast_touch/README.md

+Without special tweaks the Flame works very slow with touch events in games with big count of components.

+This is an alternative approach to Flame's slow processing of touch events problem.
+Since Flame 1.10.0 the `IgnoreEvents` mixin become available, it allows you to skip events processing for subtree of components of such mixin.
+The disadvantage of such approach is that you should to place such mixins to every possible tree root that could not process events.
+It might be hard to remember all branches of component tree so you could still have an performance losses.
+This library does not require any mixins (but supports Flame's ones) and allows you to specify directly the root of subtree which descendants will process any touch events.

 ## Features

-Currently Flame works very slow with touch events in games with big count of components.
-There is no any workaround in the framework itself to solve this problem.

 This library is one of possible fast solutions to make your touch-input fast again.

-You can compare vanilla performance with this library by playing with this example: https://asgalex.github.io/flame_fast_touch/ Probably you will wait a minute while it loads because about 2000000*2 components should be loaded into game, it does not work too fast in browsers.
+You can compare vanilla performance with this library by playing with this example: https://asgalex.github.io/flame_fast_touch/ Probably you will wait a minute while it loads because about 2000000*3 components should be loaded into game, it does not work too fast in browsers.

 ## Getting started